maxwellflitton/test-deploy/README.md

-# test-deploy
-basic testing for surrealdb py
+# Testing for python client